<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=155486331574868&amp;ev=PageView&amp;noscript=1">

 If you’re undecided, there are a couple of ways to approach this essay.
 It’s a good idea to use a mix of these strategies.

-read the 5 Steps to ACE your Personal Statement.
+Now that you have a better understanding of the "Why Major" essay, read the 5 Steps to ACE your Personal Statement.
 Already did that?
-Learn more about the next Write Your Way Into College cohort.
+Learn more about the self-paced Write Your Way Into College course.

 Want more information about how we work with students through the entire admissions process?
-Get in touch with us
+Get in touch with us.